Music Rights and Royalties

 Performing right royalties and reproduction royalties

-The rights required for the public performance of music or the transmission of music to the audience as well as for the recording of music can be acquired by obtaining the licence necessary for using the music.
-As a rule, compensation is also paid to the music rightholders for the use of music.
-A performing right royalty is paid for music performing rights, a reproduction royalty, i.e. mechanisation royalty is paid for recording music on commercial recordings and a synchronisation royalty is paid for synchronising music with moving images.
+The rights needed to publicly perform music, transmit it to an audience, or record it can be obtained by acquiring the appropriate licence to use the music.
+As a rule, compensation is also paid to the music rightholders for the use of their music.
+A performing right royalty is paid for music performing rights, a reproduction royalty or mechanisation royalty is paid for recording music on commercial recordings and a synchronisation royalty is paid for synchronising music with moving images.

 Different rights are administered by different operators, which also invoice the royalties paid for them.
 More information about both rights and the operators who administer them can be found in the following sections.